-The Orion X can be operated in three different ways:
+The Orion XC can be operated in three different ways:

-1. Direct Switching

-- via a keyboard connected to a CON port and the 'Hot Keys' - by a macro keyboard connected to a console port
+- 1. Direct Switching - by commands from a keyboard connected to a CON port and the 'Hot Keys' - by commands from a macro keyboard connected to a console port - 2.
+OSĎ - via the OSD using a keyboard/mouse connected to a CON Unit - 3.
+External Switching Commands - From an external computer running the Java tool (network connection required) - via a media controller (network or serial connection required)

-2. OSD

-- via keyboard/mouse directly connected to the CPU board of the matrix - via keyboard/mouse connected to a CON Unit and the OSD

-3. External Switching Commands

-- via an external computer via Java tool (network connection required) - via a media controller (network or serial connection required)